sematext/docs/docs/logagent/input-plugin-mssql.md

 Applications:

-- index for SQL data in elasticsearch
+- index SQL data to Elasticsearch
-- create alerts based SQL data
+- create alerts based on data from MSSQL database

 ### Configuration